 Learn more: 7 essential FX tips to save you money

 Protect yourself from currency volatility by planning your international money transfers.
 If you time it right, your money will go further.
 Bank, public and religious holidays can delay your transfers, which might mean you lose out on that favourable exchange rate.
 This goes for both the sending and receiving country.
 The worst time to exchange is on the weekends because markets around the world are closed.
 But remember: weekends don't always fall on a Saturday and Sunday!
-Some Muslim countries, like the UAE, Egypt and Bahrain, operate on a Sunday to Thursday work week.
+Some Muslim countries, like Egypt, operate on a Sunday to Thursday work week.

 Exchange rate and currency fluctuations can affect your overseas investments.
 Your international mortgage could become a lot dearer if you are converting your devalued home currency into a stronger foreign currency to cover the payments.
 These are just a few of things to consider when you are financing an overseas property.